FAQs – Pātai putuputu

 - Some of the new infrastructure will reduce the amount of set up time required, helping to keep costs down.

-- An audience development strategy is being developed to ensure that we are programming the types of shows that our community want to see, making the venue attractive to commercial touring shows, and balancing shows with business events to generate revenue that will support the operational costs of the Centre.
+- A new audience development strategy will ensure that we are programming the types of shows that our community want to see, making the venue attractive to commercial touring shows, and balancing shows with business events to generate revenue that will support the operational costs of the Centre.

-- A contestable performing arts fund and community rates are both being considered to help make the centre affordable for local performances.
+- A contestable performing arts fund, flexible pricing and community use rates are all being considered to help make the Centre affordable for local performances.

 Civic Theatre FAQs